markkolich/kolich-httpclient4-closure/README.md

 #### ByteArrayOrHttpFailureClosure

-Send a `POST` and if the request was successful get the response body as a `byte[]` array.
-If not, return an `HttpFailure` object that encapsulates the resulting failure.
+Send a `POST` and if the request was successful extract the response body as a `byte[]` array.
+If unsuccessful, return an `HttpFailure` object.

 ```java
 import com.kolich.http.helpers.ByteArrayOrHttpFailureClosure;